Prosperademoye/Cybersecurity-Threat-Assistant/README.md

 Contact
 -------

-For issues or enhancements, contact the developer via [GitHub Issues](https://github.com/your-repo/issues).
+For issues or enhancements, contact the developer prosperademoye@gmail.com